All Episodes

 I was able to get a hold of the manufacturer's report on the CS gas that was used in Waco.

-We think.
+We fixed.

 Well, the report said that 1,384 gallons were pumped in there.

-They ship down 27 drums.
+They shipped down 27 drums.

-And what is interesting when I read the report, is that a large part of it, better than half, the delivery agent is kerosene.
+And what is interesting when I read the report is that a large part of it, better than half, the delivery agent is kerosene.

 And after a few hours, it breaks down to something that's not quite as flammable as acetone, but very flammable.